 Posts by Yanick Champoux

 A couple of years back, I created WWW::Ohloh::API because it seemed to be a fun thing to do.
-And, trust me, it was.
-But now, since I’m not using that module personaly, I thought it would be a good idea to see if anyone would be willing to co-maintain it.
-Before I could do that, though, there was two little matters I had to deal with.
+And trust me, it was.
+But now, since I’m not using that module personally, I thought it would be a good idea to see if anyone would be willing to co-maintain it.
+Before I could do that, though, I had to deal with two little problems.

 What if we added a new field in the META.json — let’s call it x_help_wanted — that would contains all the different types of help a module maintainer could require?
 Positions like maintainer, co-maintainer, coder, translator, documentation, and tester.
 We could even have a Dist::Zilla plugin to populate that field for us.

 This is going to be a short one, but I think the changes to GitStore are cool enough to deserve a little blog-squeal.

 I played with Mongo and looked at Mongoose, which are nifty, but holy schmolee are Mongo databases huge.
 And then I re-discovered DBIx::NoSQL, which was pretty much smack what I wanted.
 But I needed a way to easily serialize my objects for it.
 So I dragged in MooseX::Storage to the mix.
 And then I had fun with helper classes and roles to make the interfacing between the two systems as smooth and slick as a buttered piglet.

 A new trial version of DBD::Oracle has been churned out.
 This release is mostly about Martin J. Evans going all ninjawesome on minor bug fixes as well as paving the way for an upcoming refactoring/speed boost of ora_verbose.
 As usual, the new version will be soaked for at least 2 weeks before it will turn into its fit-for-general-consumption v1.46 incarnation.
 Testers, please give this baby a whirl.
 The full changelog follows for the curious-minded.